 Port Deposit is a tiny town located in the state of Maryland.
 With a population of 763 people and two constituent neighborhoods, Port Deposit is the 242nd largest community in Maryland.
-Port Deposit has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Much of the housing stock in Port Deposit was built prior to World War II, making it one of the older and more historic towns in the country.

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Port Deposit is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Port Deposit is a town of managers, service providers, and professionals.
 There are especially a lot of people living in Port Deposit who work in management occupations (24.24%), office and administrative support (9.09%), and food service (8.42%).